Mike Joyce (musician)

 Michael Adrian Paul Joyce (born 1 June 1963) is an English drummer.
-He is best known as the drummer for the Smiths, an English rock band formed in Manchester in 1982.
+He is best known for being the drummer for the Smiths from October 1982 to 1987.

-Life and career
+Career

-Joyce was born in Manchester to Irish Catholic parents, and attended St Gregory's Grammar School in the city.
-While the Smiths provided Joyce with his first taste of success, he had previously drummed for Manchester band The Hoax and Northern Irish punk rock group Victim.
-Joyce was a member of The Smiths throughout the band's existence (1982–87).
-Immediately after the break-up of the band, Joyce and Smiths bassist Andy Rourke played with Sinéad O'Connor.
+While the Smiths provided Joyce with his first taste of success, he had previously drummed for Manchester band the Hoax and Northern Irish punk rock group Victim.
+Immediately after the break-up of the band in 1987, Joyce and Smiths bassist Andy Rourke played with Sinéad O'Connor.
 They, along with Craig Gannon, also provided the rhythm section for two singles by Smiths' singer Morrissey – "Interesting Drug" and "The Last of the Famous International Playboys" and their B-sides.
 Work with Suede, Buzzcocks, Public Image Limited, Julian Cope, P. P. Arnold and Pete Wylie followed throughout the 1990s.
 Joyce, Rourke, and Gannon reunited to work on a project with fellow Manchester musician Aziz Ibrahim (formerly of the Stone Roses and Simply Red), ex-Oasis guitarist Bonehead (as Moondog One), and Vinny Peculiar.

-Lawsuits

-In 1996, Joyce sued former Smiths' colleagues Johnny Marr and Morrissey for an equal share of performance and recording royalties.
-Joyce won the case and was awarded damages of around £1 million from Morrissey and Marr.

-According to Morrissey, who unsuccessfully appealed Joyce's claims, Joyce first sued Morrissey and Marr in 1989 for 25% of the Smiths' recording royalties.
-In 1996, Joyce won the case "on the basis of the 1890 Partnership Act".
-The next year (1997), according to Morrissey, "Joyce was paid £215,000 from me, and £215,000 from Johnny Marr.
-In 2001, as a final payment of back royalties, Johnny Marr paid Joyce £260,000 plus 'costs'.
-At this time I [Morrissey] was in the US and was not served with court proceedings, so Joyce obtained a Default Judgment.
-He then put forward a claim from me for £688,000 —well above and beyond the amount Johnny Marr was ordered to pay.
-In my absence, the figure was not contested.
-Since 2001, and because of the Default Judgment against me, Joyce has taken out Third Party Orders against the following societies: my personal bank account in England, Smiths royalties from Warner Music, my personal PRS royalties, my personal PPL royalties, and he has attempted to seize UK concert fees from venue to venue.
-This money, to date, totals £700,000.
-This figure is in addition to the figures mentioned above."
-Morrissey went on to claim that "[the] Joyce action is continuous.
-Because of his Default Judgment he continues to take my royalties, and the royalties of others mentioned above, from Warner Music—consequently I have not received record royalties since 2001."